Benchmarking World-Model Learning with Environment-Level Queries: Theoretical Framework and Benchmark

+\Dat{ Intuitively, $\tau$ encodes an environment-level query $q$ about $\mathcal{M}$ as a derived challenge environment $\mathcal{M}'$ and objective $R$, such that high scores under $(\mathcal{M}', R, H)$ correspond to correctly answering $q(\mathcal{M})$.
+Different definitions of $\tau$ yield different task types, such as masked frame prediction, planning, and change detection in AutumnBench.}

-We describe a concrete run of the protocol by detailing the actions of both the protocol and the agent at each step.
-Given an environment $\mathcal{M}$ and a protocol ($\tau$, $P_{\Xi}$), the evaluation proceeds as follows: \begin{enumerate}[leftmargin=*, label=\textbf{Step \arabic*.}] \item \textbf{Step 1.
-Disclose task type.} The protocol informs the agent of the task type by describing $\tau$, which reveals the challenge action space $A'$, the challenge observation space $O'$, and the form of the reward function $R$ (e.g., binary success criteria or continuous rewards with penalties).
+Given an environment $\mathcal{M}$ and a protocol ($\tau$, $P_{\Xi}$), the events in a concrete evaluation run are as follows: \begin{enumerate}[leftmargin=*, label=\textbf{Step \arabic*.}] \item \textbf{Disclose task type.} The protocol discloses the task type and structure by describing the transformation function $\tau$, which reveals the challenge action space $A'$, the challenge observation space $O'$, and the form of the reward function $R$ (e.g., binary success or continuous rewards with penalties).
 The protocol does \textbf{not} disclose the task parameters $\Xi$, the modified dynamics $(T', \Omega')$, the explicit reward targets, or any actual observations from $\mathcal{M}'$.

-\item \textbf{Step 2.
-Interact with the environment.} The agent explores $\mathcal{M}$ without external rewards, interacting freely with the environment.
+\item \textbf{Interact with the environment.} The agent explores the environment $\mathcal{M}$ without external rewards.
 At any time, the agent may reset the environment to its initial state or proceed to the test phase.
-During this phase, the agent collects an interaction history and constructs an internal model $\widehat{\mathcal{M}}$ that generalizes to the challenge action and observation spaces $A'$ and $O'$ for the given $\tau$.
+During exploration, it collects an interaction history and builds an internal model $\widehat{\mathcal{M}}$ that generalizes to the challenge action and observation spaces $A'$ and $O'$ for the given $\tau$.